EliGor1989/sharedMemoryClient/README.md

 # SharedMemoryClient
 **SMClient** is a project that offers dynamic link libraries (.DLL) with functions for creating, reading, writing and releasing virtual memories.
-The use of **Shared Memories is a type of Interprocess Communication (IPC)** that allows several programs to access a memory location making it possible to transfer data between processes and between applications.
+The use of **Shared Memories is a type of Interprocess Communication (IPC)** that allows two or several programs to access a memory location making it possible to transfer data between processes and/or between applications.

 # Content
 The project is divided into two parts:
-Executable files that are ready to be used by the user.
+Executable files that are ready to be used.
 - Admin Panel
 - Libraries
 - Help & Examples